 - Acceleration is the rate at which velocity changes.
-Acceleration is a vector; it has both a magnitude and direction.
 The SI unit for acceleration is meters per second squared.

-- Acceleration can be caused by a change in the magnitude or the direction of the velocity, or both.
+- Acceleration is a vector.
+It has both magnitude and direction and so can be the rate of change of the magnitude or direction of the velocity, or both.

 - Instantaneous acceleration a(t) is a continuous function of time and gives the acceleration at any specific time during the motion.
 It is calculated from the derivative of the velocity function.
 Instantaneous acceleration is the slope of the velocity-versus-time graph.